 Music

-As soon as children are able to, we encourage them to join a music group, rehearsing during our morning break times.
-Different groups are offered each term in order to broaden the musical experiences and opportunities available and cater for the instrumentalists in each year.
-In a typical school year, weekly music groups within the school are as follows:
+As soon as children in the Upper School are able to, we encourage them to join a music group and rehearse during our morning break times.
+Different groups are offered each term to broaden the musical experiences and opportunities available and cater to the instrumentalists in each year.
+In a typical school year, the weekly music groups within the school are as follows:

 Autumn Term:

-• F7/8 Chapel Choir
+• F8 Chapel Choir

 • F7 Chapel Choir

-• F4/5 Choir
+• F5 Choir

-• 3 Guitar Groups
+• Guitar Groups - Senior and Junior

 • Harp Group